From the bean of Green Bean.

 Only problem is not quite so solved.
 In fact, problem - climate change, species extinction, ocean acidification, overpopulation - just keeps getting worse.
 2013 was a year punctuated by extreme weather events with the planet blowing past 400ppm without taking its foot off the gas pedal.
 The Arctic is melting at breakneck speed - 84 years ahead of schedule breakneck speed.
 In the past 5 years, more than "a quarter trillion honeybees have perished around the globe."
 Our seas are overfished, the Monarch butterfly migration is kaput, the Amazon rainforest is now emitting carbon dioxide instead of acting as a carbon sink and all of my efforts to live more lightly have not made a dent.

-It is not that personal environmental changes are not effective but things are happening way too fast for us to rely on our green living to inspire change quick enough and deep enough.
+It is not that personal environmental changes are ineffective but things are happening way too fast for us to rely on our green living to inspire change quick enough and deep enough.

 What does that mean for me?
 I'm an introvert.
 That is one of the reasons that I love individual environmentalism.
 I can feel like I'm making a difference without pushing my beliefs on someone else.
 I can make these thoughtful changes in the privacy of my home.
-But, I am no longer convinced that individual changes alone will be enough.
+I am no longer convinced, however, that individual changes will be enough.
 Which means this introvert has to become an activist.

 How exactly can that happen:

 1) Letter to the Editor: I wrote my first letter to the editor this past December over a development in a rural area near my parents home.
 Imagine my shock when my letter was promptly published in not one but two of the local papers!
 Here's to reaching people without leaving my home!
 (Update: I've since had another letter to the editor published regarding trapping of bobcats in California).

 2) Reach Beyond the Social Media Choir: I spend most of my social media time preaching to the choir.
 This year, I will make more of an effort to comment on more mainstream articles.
 Hey, its worked for the climate deniers.
 Why not the rest of us?